Start Here: GAIL 101 Courses

 Register Now

-Need some help deciding which classes you’ll need?
-Find out more information here.
 Is the Student Worker class right for you?
 Click here to help you decide.

 Advanced GAIL Courses

-After GAIL 101 – All Users, you can choose to specialize in a specific area of GAIL by working with someone on the Client Services Team to accomplish your #GAILgoals!
-Whether you choose a stewardship, fundraising, events, or marketing course depends upon what your job responsibilities are.
-GAIL 101 – Student Worker participants are only eligible for some of our Assistance classes.
+After the GAIL 101 class, you can choose to specialize in a specific area of GAIL by working with someone on the Client Services Team to accomplish your GAIL goals!
+Whether you choose a stewardship, fundraising, events, or marketing efforts course depends upon what your job responsibilities are.

 Acknowledgements